kampersanda/xcdat/README.md

-# Xcdat: Fast compressed double-array trie library
+# Xcdat: Fast compressed trie dictionary library

 ## What is Xcdat?

-Xcdat is a C++17 library that implements static compressed string dictionaries based on an improved double-array trie.
+Xcdat is a C++17 header-only library that implements static compressed string dictionaries based on an improved double-array trie.

 The double array is known as the fastest trie representation and has been used in many trie libraries.
 On the other hand, it has a space efficiency problem because of a pointer-based data structure.
 Xcdat solves the problem using the XOR-compressed double-array methods described in the following article.